 - Usefulness – Sephora’s mobile augmented reality app uses ModiFace tech to let users take selfies and then virtually apply makeup to their faces before making a purchase decision.

 - Original ideas for the shopping experience – Apply Warby Parker’s “try-on” functionality, virtually, to a myriad of products.

 - Customizability – Stores famous for customer service, like Nordstrom, could enlist AR app developers to design products that make their sales reps available while browsing, at point of sale, in the dressing “room,” or even when matching a recently purchased item with one’s wardrobe.

 “Consumers are on the edge of widespread AR adoption,” says Brad Waid, international speaker named as the #14 top influencer in Augmented Reality.
 “The world where Minority Report meets Joe Consumer is just around the corner.”

-There is no end to the options: see your pizza cooking in the oven; have the chef take you through the tasting meal they designed; test to see whether the Barbie dreamhouse will fit in your child’s room; try the turning radius of a new car for your driveway…these all add up to a better, more thorough shopping experience.
+There is no end to the options: see your pizza cooking in the oven; have the chef take you through the tasty meal they designed; test to see whether the Barbie dreamhouse will fit in your child’s room; try the turning radius of a new car for your driveway…these all add up to a better, more thorough shopping experience.
 By leveraging augmented reality solutions, the result is more satisfied customers, more delight in the experience, more goodwill towards brands.
-With augmented reality in Ecommerce,shopping online goes from passive to active.
-Discover the impact that augmented reality app development an have on your success by enlisting our agency’s help in the design, development, and deployment.
+With augmented reality in e-commerce shopping online goes from passive to active.
+Discover the impact that augmented reality app development can have on your success by enlisting our agency’s help in the design, development, and deployment.
 YML can assist you in becoming a leader in your industry with our award-winning AR mobile designs.

 AR will let us see, try on, experiment with, and visualize the items we are looking to buy in a way that will render our current use of the word “search” redundant.
 You will be able to see inside the mall or the aisle, know the ripeness of the fruit, assess the chaos of the checkout line, before you ever leave your home.
-Life, especially even consumerist life, is about decisions, and they just got easier and better informed thanks to augmented reality in Ecommerce.
+Life, especially consumerist life, is about decisions and they just got easier and better informed thanks to augmented reality in e-commerce.